aptus/FonB-Documentation/INSTALLATION/TIPS.md

 <a name="phpcompilation"/>
-###PHP Compilation for Elastix Users
+###PHP Compilation for Elastix & AsteriskNOW Users

-Elastix users will need to compile PHP in order to run FonB.
+Elastix & AsteriskNOW users will need to compile PHP in order to run FonB.
 The steps to compile are as under:

 ####1.
 Download Source: